 Storage

-Use a Quality Chocolate - because the chocolate chip and peanut butter chips are the stats of these cookies, it's worth using quality chips - you will definitely taste the difference!
+Use a high quality chips - The chips are the star of the recipe and it's worth using quality chips - you will definitely taste the difference!
 I have had good luck using Reese's Peanut Butter Chips and Ghiradelli or Guittard for the chocolate chips.

 There are two main reasons that cookies spread or don't spread.
 The first one is flour.
 Too much flour, and your cookies will come out like little hockey pucks.
 Not enough flour, and your cookies will be thin and flat.
 I recommend using a kitchen scale, especially for measuring your flour.